jdaw1/penrose_tiling/text/svg.md

 </div>

 This has been done in the preceding diagram, for clarity the arcs in the fats being blue, in the thins being red.
-And, if done at scale, with rhombii being hidden, this makes elegant swirly patterns.
+And, if done at scale, with rhombi being hidden, this makes elegant swirly patterns.
 Behold the next image.

 <div align="center">